the-argus/nixos-talks/ricing-guide/02-installing-programs.md

 4. How often will the program be updated?
     This can be good or bad.
 If you're installing your everyday use web browser, the answer to this question *must* be: all the time.
-    Maybe if you just want stability, and there's no new features you need, you might want to never have to update.

 5. Who is making sure that the package I'm trying to install isn't actually malware?